Climbing the Great Wall – making aquaculture business in China

 Optimizing your business in China

 With 69,000 employees in 140 countries Bureau Veritas is one of the global leaders in certification, testing and inspection.
 Bureau Veritas is serving more than 400,000 clients and has experienced a strong growth in China.
-As former Certification Director China Fabien Joly de Bresillon has an in depth knowledge of pitfalls & &earls of doing business in China.
-He is a specialist when it comes to certification in China and he knows the ins and outs of dealing with authorities and cultural differences.
-Learn more about how you can optimize your business in China and how to explore your opportunities.
+As Director Certification Greater China Hubert de Bonafos has an in depth knowledge of food certification, inspection and testing in China.
+Learn more about how you can optimize your food safety related activities in a rapidly changing environment.